mesnitu/EasyPopulate-4.0/admin/includes/modules/ep4bookx/readme.md

 ### Manipulating Images

 There's a new file in town at **/admin/includes/extra_configures/ep4book_extra_configures.php**, where some extra configurations can be made.
+The purpose is to reduce the amount of work and time, preparing books and authors images.

 > **Note** In some other release, I intend to move this configurations to the admin panel.

 In this files all starts with setting to true or false: